 - Often, these policies will not cover criminal acts.
 So, if a director of the company gets arrested and jailed for sexual assault, then the policy might refuse to cover their legal costs.

 Sexual misconduct of any kind is unacceptable and often criminal.
 However, many people do not realize that sexual misconduct in the workplace doesn’t have to be physical.
 It might be verbal or take the form of exploitation or intimidation.
-That’s why so many businesses require all employees, directors included, to undergo ethics training to learn to avoid these situations.
+That’s why so many businesses require all employees, directors included, to undergo ethics trainings to learn to avoid these situations.

 In the end, all D&O policies vary in how they will address sexual misconduct claims.
-Therefore, ask your professional liability insurance agent to help you customize your policy appropriately.
+Therefore, ask your management liability insurance agent to help you customize your policy appropriately.
 However, don’t forget that the responsibility lies with you to make your company as safe as possible.